Home > Glossary of Terms

 Cladding ModeA mode that is confined by virtue of a lower refractive index medium surrounding the cladding.
 See also: Mode.

 CoaxialHaving the same centerline.
-A cross-section of coaxial cable would reveal concentric circles, each with the same center point.
+A cross-section of the coaxial cable would reveal concentric circles, each with the same center point.

-CoherentSignals, at whatever frequency, that are at the same frequency and in phase with each other, as within a laser beam.
+CoherentSignals, at whatever frequency, are at the same frequency and in phase with each other, as within a laser beam.

-Cladding Mode StripperA device that encourages conversion of cladding modes to radiation modes.
+Cladding Mode StripperA device that encourages the conversion of cladding modes to radiation modes.
 As a result of its use, cladding rays are stripped from the fiber.
 A cladding mode stripper often uses a material having a refractive index equal to or greater than that of the waveguiding cladding to induce this conversion.
 See also: Cladding; Cladding mode.

 CollimationThe process by which a divergent or convergent beam of radiation is converted into a beam with the minimum divergence possible for the system (ideally a parallel bundle of rays).
 See also: Beam divergence.